"Movement

 Parkinson

-Multiple Sclerosis (MS) or Encephalomyelitis Disseminita (ED)
+Multiple sclerosis (MS) or encephalomyelitis disseminita (ED)

-A chronic inflammatory neurological disease in which the body's own structures in the central nervous system are attacked, often resulting in sensory disturbances in the arms and legs, visual disturbances and disturbances in muscle function, such as weakness, paralysis, muscle stiffness, balance and coordination disorders.
+A chronic inflammatory neurological disease in which the body's own structures in the central nervous system are attacked, often resulting in sensory disturbances in the arms and legs, visual disturbances and disturbances of muscle function, such as weakness, paralysis, muscle stiffness, balance and coordination disorders.

 stroke

-cerebral hemorrhage
+Brain hemorrhage

-traumatic brain injury
+Traumatic brain injury

 Epilepsy